-Holmes, Manager of Loyalty & Leisure at Travel and Transport, recently took a two week Micato safari to Kenya and Tanzania and found adventure travel in Africa to be quite amazing.
+Holmes, Senior Director of Loyalty & Leisure at Travel and Transport, took a two-week Micato African safari to Kenya and Tanzania and found adventure travel in Africa to be quite amazing.
 With local, knowledgeable guides, Holmes traveled by plane, hot air balloon and truck to visit Aboseli National Park, Samburu National Reserve, Massai Mara National Reserve and Serengeti National Park.
-Each stop brought its own character—new ecosystems, new animals, new campsites and new adventures.

 Holmes, however, rarely felt the presence of other safari parties.
 Partly due to her decision to travel in the low season, the lack of other tourists led Holmes to develop a heightened sense of the vastness of Africa, both as a continent and as a phenomenal location for adventure travel overseas.

-Despite all the wonderful animals — the rare Rothschild giraffes, forgetful warthogs, wildebeests, red dust-covered elephants, grinning hyenas, Cape buffalo, baby lions and more — Holmes says her experience on safari was “all about the people and the culture.”
+Despite all the wonderful animals — the rare Rothschild giraffes, forgetful warthogs, wildebeests, red dust-covered elephants, grinning hyenas, Cape buffalo, baby lions and more — Holmes says her experience on her African safari was “all about the people and the culture.”
 Micato Safari profits benefit local communities.
 Safari-goers have the wonderful opportunity to participate in this giving-back first-hand by visiting a Massai village, schools and community centers.

 After exploring four preserves Holmes maintained her sense of awe at the grandeur of African nature.
-She’s planning her return already, saying the following phrase is true, “You can leave Africa, but you can’t get Africa out of you.”
+She’s planning her return already, saying the following phrase is true, “You can leave Africa, but Africa never leaves you.”

-For more stunning images of Africa and great travel photos from our employee-owners, check out our Instagram.
+For more stunning images of Holmes’ adventure travel in Africa and great photos from our employee-owners, check out our Instagram.

 If you’re thinking about planning your own African safari, our experts at Travel and Transport are ready to assist.
-Call one of our vacation travel advisors to start learning about your options.
+Call one of our vacation travel advisors to explore your options.